benjaminabraham/RSA-Cryptography-in-Python/README.md

 ii) The value of 'e' must be co prime with N and phi

 Once we get 'e', we then find the value of 'd', which is the private key for decryption for the receiver.

+I am still working on this, so any ideas are welcome